 This had been very well attended, on a lovely sunny afternoon with an abundance of food and drink!
 The event organisers had done a great job.
-It was suggested that this could perhaps be an annual event providing organisers could be found.

 The woodland proved to be a wonderful setting and it was hoped that it could be used for future social events.